 After the prefab has been created, you can safely delete it again from the hierarchy.
 Later, we’ll instantiate an instance directly from the project assets to generate a model whenever the user taps on the screen.

-In the next part of the tutorial, we will take a look at finding & visualizing planes in the real world.
+In the next part of the tutorial, we will look at finding & visualizing planes in the real world.
 Afterwards, we will add the necessary code to place objects and anchor them.

 Download the example source code built in this article on GitHub.